 - Prop.
-(1) Every wqo is Noetherian in its Alexandroff topology (2) The spectrum of a Noetherian ring is Noetherian (3) Finite products of Noetherian spaces are Noetherian (4) Finite coproducts of Noetherian spaces are Noetherian (5) Subspaces of Noetherian spaces are Noetherian (6) Topologies coarser than a Noetherian topology are Noetherian (7) Continuous images of Noetherian spaces are Noetherian (6) are noetherian spaces are Noetherian - We shall see other constructions that preserve Noetherianness. - We need additional characterizations of Noetherianness.
+(1) Every wqo is Noetherian in its Alexandroff topology - (2) The spectrum of a Noetherian ring is Noetherian - (3) Finite products of Noetherian spaces are Noetherian - (4) Finite coproducts of Noetherian spaces are Noetherian - (5) Subspaces of Noetherian spaces are Noetherian - (6) Topologies coarser than a Noetherian topology are Noetherian - (7) Continuous images of Noetherian spaces are Noetherian (in particular, quotients) - We shall see other constructions that preserve Noetherianness. - We need additional characterizations of Noetherianness.